ptdriscoll/klrn-compare-tv-schedules/README.md

 This application uses a Conda environment to manage dependencies.
 You get it at [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://docs.anaconda.com/miniconda/).

 The environment is defined in `environment.yml`.
-The `name` is set to `klrn-compare-tv-schedules`, which can be changed.
+The `name` is `klrn-compare-tv-schedules`, which can be changed.

 In an Anaconda Prompt, from the application's root directory, there are two options to set up the environment: